How To Become A Wildlife Photographer | Business Planning

 I guess what I’m trying to say is don’t get hung up on getting the latest and greatest gear, focus on the art of the photograph because you are competing for market share in a space that is very competitive.
 That means you need to create images that turn heads, that are worthy of a viewers time by presenting a fresh perspective.

 There are entire books written on the subject of composition, working with light, vision, etc. that I have studied over the years.
 By far and away the best books I have come across are from author Michael Freeman, his books have helped me tremendously.
-Below is a list of a few of those in my library that I think you’ll find good reads and very educational.
-I own many more than this but these are five that I would strongly suggest you read.

 Research Skills